intel/pcm/FAQ.md

 **Q4:** Does PCM work inside a docker container?

 **A4:** yes, it does.
 An example of how to run PCM inside a docker container is located [here](https://github.com/opcm/pcm/blob/master/DOCKER_README.md).
 The recipe works also for other PCM utilities besides pcm-sensor-server.

+**Q5:** pcm-power reports "Unsupported processor model".
+Can PCM add support of it?

+**A5:** most likely you have a client CPU which does not have required hardware performance monitoring units.
+PCM-power can not work without them.